Rodney House School Offer

 - All educational visits are risk assessed: educational visit risk assessments for trips out of the immediate locality are reviewed by the head teacher.

-- Each Rodney House site has a named fire officer who is trained and has responsibility for ensuring practice evacuations take place each half term.
+- At Rodney House School we have a fire officer who is trained and has responsibility for ensuring practice evacuations take place each half term.

 - Children have individualized risk assessments, these are used in conjunction with children’s behaviour plans to ensure they are supported to learn safely throughout the school day.